bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 While formally an intern, I undertook responsibilities typically associated with intermediate-level engineering roles.
-Part of this publication is to ensure that my contributions are visible and to explaind.
+Part of this publication is to ensure that my contributions are visible.

 **License & Visibility**